marklogic/node-client-api/README.md

 ### Deferred to early access 3

+* document.write() with Buffer or ReadableStream content in document descriptors
 * control over JSON conversion
 * XML conversion
 * optional datatypes for queries and facets